• Skip to primary navigation

 • Pour in canned tomatoes and add tomato paste and seasoning

 • Return sausage and pasta to pan.
-Stir gently until past is coated with tomato sauce and heated through.
-Add a bit of water if sauce is too thick.
+Stir gently until pasta is coated with tomato sauce and heated through.
+Add a bit of water if the sauce is too thick.

 Tips for making